aixm/TOD-Manual/README.md

 # EUROCONTROL TOD Manual
 This repository contains the following Appendices of the EUROCONTROL Terrain an Obstacle Data Manual (TOD), Edition 3.0:
+* Appendix G: Data Validation and Verification Rules
+* Appendix M: Sample Metadata for DTM
 * Appendix (TBD): The obstacle-data-converter developed as a comandline tool used to convert AIXM 5.1(.1) data into an Excel spreadsheet.
-* Appendix (TBD): The vertification rules (TBD)
-* Furthermore Appendix (TBD) the Specimen of the ICAO Obstacle data sets are availalbe in another AIXM Github repository: https://github.com/aixm/donlon
+* Appendix (TBD) the Specimen of the ICAO Obstacle data sets are availalbe in another AIXM Github repository: https://github.com/aixm/donlon

 License
 -------